GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/multiplayer/reference.md

 **End Lobby Game**
 End the lobby game.
 This will trigger the "Lobby game has just ended" condition.

+**Configure lobby game to end when host leaves**
+Configure the lobby game to end when the host leaves.
+This will trigger the "Lobby game has just ended" condition.
+(Default behavior is to migrate the host)

 **Get message variable**
 Store the data of the specified message in a variable.
 Use with the condition 'Message has been received' to know when the message has been properly processed by the host.